apache/beam/website/www/site/content/en/blog/kafka-to-pubsub-template.md

 limitations under the License.
 -->

-In this blog post, we're glad to present an example template that creates a pipeline to read data from a single or multiple topics from [Apache Kafka](https://kafka.apache.org/) and write data into a single topic in [Google Pub/Sub](https://cloud.google.com/pubsub).
+In this blog post we present an example template that creates a pipeline to read data from a single or multiple topics from [Apache Kafka](https://kafka.apache.org/) and write data into a topic in [Google Pub/Sub](https://cloud.google.com/pubsub).
-Such a good template doesn't only give an understanding and code examples on how to implement simple yet powerful pipelines, it also provides the out-of-the-box solution that you can just _"plug'n'play"_.
+The template provides code examples to implement simple yet powerful pipelines and also provides an out-of-the-box solution that you can just _"plug'n'play"_.

-That is why if you were looking for transferring data from Kafka into Pub/Sub - congratulations, you found it!
+We hope you will find this template useful for setting up data pipelines between Kafka and Pub/Sub.

 # Template specs